Coffee & Donuts

 The Finance Council consists of a group of laypersons who advise the Pastor and Pastoral Administrator regarding stewardship of parish financial resources.

-The current council includes: James Reardon, Christine Tatara, Dan Millet, Bill Lindsey, Eric Waters, Arlene Hogan, and Sarah McLellan
+The current council includes: James Reardon, Christine Tatara, Dan Millet, Bill Lindsey, Eric Waters, and Arlene Hogan

 The responsibilities of the School Commission, in cooperation with the Pastor and Principal, include: